Tiredandclumsy/Collected_Notes/Computer Systems B Notes.md

 Replay attacks can be foiled by using sequence numbers and only accepting messages if their sequences are in order (not usually used due to relatively high overhead), using timestamps and only accepting messages received within a certain duration of their sending, or first sending out a dummy value and only accepting messages containing this value.
 ### Impersonation attack
 An impersonation attack involves an attacker posing as another user of the system.
 This attack breaks authentication and non-repudiation.
+### Denial-of-Service attack
+A Denial-of0Service (DoS) attack is when an attacker attempts to make a resource unavailable to its users.
+The most common form is a Distributed Denial-of-service (DDoS) attack, where multiple (usually compromised) machines are used to flood a network.
+### Protocol attacks
+A protocol attack is any cyberattack that exploits a feature of a particular internet protocol.
 # Basics of Network Security
 A network is any system that permits single applications to run on a collection of separate hosts.
 The methods by which these hosts communicate is an obvious attack vector for jeopardising the network.
 ## Networks and clients